coopdigital/coop-frontend/packages/README.md

 ```HTML
 {% include pattern-library/components/[my-component]/src/[my-component].html %}
 ```
+If your component is ready to publish commit your files and open a pull request.

+Once your pull request is merged you'll need to switch to master and pull.

 ## Publishing new versions
 Creating and publishing new versions is only enabled on the master branch.
 To create and publish new versions, the following needs to be run by a user with write permissions to the @coopdigital npm registry.